The Romans conquer Israel

 Many stayed in Israel, but others moved to Rome or other parts of the Roman Empire.
 Because they had a different religion and a different way of life, and because they refused to worship the Roman Emperor as a god, the Romans treated the Jews with some suspicion.

-But the Romans, like the Persians, did allow the Jews to keep on practicing their religion.
-The Roman Emperor Caligula had an anti-Jewish policy, and in 40 AD tried to put his own statue in the great Jewish Temple in Jerusalem, but when there were riots about this by the Jews in Alexandria, in Egypt, Caligula’s successor Claudius allowed the Jews to practice their religion.
+The Romans, like the Persians, did allow the Jews to keep on practicing their religion.
+But they also messed with the Jews.
+The Roman Emperor Caligula had an anti-Jewish policy.
+In 40 AD, he tried to put his own statue in the great Jewish Temple in Jerusalem.

-By 66 AD, however, in the reign of the Roman Emperor Nero, the Jews decided to revolt against Rome as they had under the Maccabees and try to get their independence back.
-Nero sent one of his minor generals, the future emperor Vespasian, to put down the revolt.
-When Vespasian became emperor in 69 AD, he left his son Titus to finish off the Jewish revolt.
+By 66 AD, however, still in the reign of Nero, the Jews decided to revolt against Rome as they had under the Maccabees and try to get their independence back.
+Thanks to the Jewish writer Josephus, who wrote a history of the revolt, we know a lot about the First Jewish Revolt.

 Titus fought the Jews until he won.
-One of the last holdouts was the fortress of Masada, where a last group of Jews held out until the Romans built a great ramp up to the fortress and broke down the walls (the story that all the Jews then committed suicide is probably not true).
+One of the last holdouts was the fortress of Masada.
+A last group of Jews held out at Masada until the Romans built a great ramp up to the fortress.
+Then the Romans broke down the walls.
+(The old story that all the Jews then killed themselves is not true).

 When Titus returned to Rome, his brother Domitian built a great big stone triumphal arch in his honor, and inside it there are carvings showing Titus carrying away the sacred things of the Jews, including a menorah.

-Titus also, in 70 AD, destroyed the Second Temple of the Jews in Jerusalem, which has still not been rebuilt.
-Thanks to the Jewish writer Josephus, who wrote a history of the revolt, we know a lot about it.
+Titus also, in 70 AD, destroyed the Second Temple of the Jews in Jerusalem.
+This was the temple the Jews built after the Babylonian Captivity.
+It has still not been rebuilt.